LibrariesHacked/librarieshacked.github.io/_posts/2018-12-06-public-lending-right.md

 It's a lovely process, and good to see authors paid for the borrowing of their works.
 Authors tend to be on the side of libraries anyway, but it must help to have some reimbursement.

 I have a minor quibble.
 I don't like combining loan and renewal data.
-It treats renewing a book as the equivalent to taking it out again.
-But this doesn't reflect how people use libraries.
-The act of choosing a particular book, and taking it out from a library, seems far more important than just extending the loan period (sometimes automatically).
+It treats renewing a book as equivalent to taking it out again.
+But the act of choosing a particular book, and taking it out from a library, seems far more important than extending the loan period (sometimes automatically).
 Personally, I renew books either because I've not finished them (too many at once maybe), or because I can't get back to the library by the time it's due.
-Neither really warrants another count on the number of issues for the book.
+Neither warrants another count on the number of issues.
 Besides, whenever any kind of data is combined, it removes a level of detail that would be interesting and useful.
-Renewals are fascinating, but not as a method of paying authors.

 ### Rate per loan

 The terminology around PLR can be unintentionally misleading.
-A 'rate per loan' suggests that authors are entitled to a fixed amount for each time their books are loaned.
+A 'rate per loan' suggests authors are entitled to a fixed amount for each time their books are loaned.
 But that's not quite correct.
-The 'pot' of money available for PLR payments is fixed, and the sample data is simply a way of dividing up that pot in a proportional way.
+The 'pot' of money available for PLR payments is fixed, and the sample data is a way of dividing that up in a proportional way.
 The rate per loan is a highly changeable value that will depend on the total number of loans for the year, and how many authors/books are signed up for PLR.
 If more authors sign up to PLR then the rate goes down.
-If the count of loans goes up then the rate goes down.
+If the count of loans goes down then the rate goes up.

-It is an interesting sitation that this rate is within PLR legislation.
+It is an interesting sitation that this rate is set within PLR legislation.
 This leads to the government having to pass a change to legislation almost every year to change it.
 See [the 2018 DCMS announcement](https://www.gov.uk/government/consultations/public-lending-right-plr-rate-per-loan-consultation-for-payments-in-relation-to-the-201718-public-lending-right-scheme-year), proposing to change the rate per loan amount from 8.20 pence to 8.52 pence.

 ### Volunteer libraries

 There have been concerns that the increase in volunteer libraries, who don't submit loan data to either PLR or CIPFA, strips authors of their right to payment.

 This isn't really the way it works.
-If anything, authors have never been paid more per loan of their works in libraries.
-But there are effects of volunteer libraries that could at least damage the confidence of the PLR sampling.
-It is hard to generalise about the type of books taken out of volunteer libraries that could lead to an unfair disadvantage to certain authors.
+If anything, at the moment authors have never been paid more 'per loan' of their works in libraries.
+But there are effects of volunteer libraries that could damage the confidence of the PLR sampling.
+It is too hard to generalise about the type of books taken out of volunteer libraries that could lead to an unfair disadvantage to certain authors.
 But it could be that reduced CIPFA stats, and reduced PLR samples in certain regions could disproportionately affect authors popular in those regions.
 Perhaps even in certain cities and smaller areas.

 Not representing local borrowing is already a problem with PLR.
 The sampling looks substantial, but to take [the example of 2017-2018](https://www.bl.uk/britishlibrary/~/media/bl/global/services/plr/pdfs/samples/2017-2018.pdf), the only South West authorities were Bournemouth and Poole.
 Both right next to each other, and both tucked away quite far down (also awesome places).
 Authors popular in Bristol and Bath, or in Cornwall, could feel a little aggrieved.

 Library systems have PLR reporting built into them, why not extend the sample to include all authorities all of the time?
 This could be a powerful step in addressing concerns about the current sample, and volunteer libraries.
-(Yes, there are other problems with volunteer libraries...)
+(There are also other problems with volunteer libraries...)

 ### What else could the data be used for?